 Make it a priority to provide good customer service.
 Respond to booking enquiries promptly.
 Deal with questions and problems politely and professionally.
 Make sure the property listing matches up exactly with what guests get when they arrive.
 For example, if you claim the beach is a five-minute walk away but neglect to mention there’s a busy dual carriageway with no crossing points between the property and the beach, people will be understandably upset.

 Try to be as helpful as possible, even if it means going the extra mile.
 It’s the small acts of kindness that guests will remember when they head home.
 Your aim should always be to encourage happy guests to make a booking for the following year.
 Some people are happy to return year after year when they find a place they truly love.
-These are the guests you want – they are loyal and less likely to cause damage or problems.

 Make sure to respond to reviews when they are left.
 If you receive a negative review respond to it with respect.
 How you deal with negative reviews can end up encouraging people to stay with you.
 Responding to positive reviews with a thank you shows that you are a responsive holiday let landlord.